shizuka/confursion/_wiki/characters/jane-doe.md

 ## Bio

 Jane Doe is a sika deer who works as a journalist for the commune.
-She has golden brown fur, dark brown eyes, and three points on each antler.
+She has golden brown fur, black hair, and three points on each antler.
 Her hair is down over her shoulders and occasionally tied back in a messy bun.
 Like all members of her species, despite being an adult she has retained fawn-like spots.

 Before she transformed, Jane was a mixed race [Japanese-American](https://en.wikipedia.org/wiki/Japanese_Americans) trans woman working an office job.
 After her transformation, she took up journalism to help the stories of anthros like herself be shared.
 She was already an activist, becoming an *anthro* activist was just another piece of the pie now.